Win IPL tickets

 Common Health Benefits of Raw Papaya

 One of the proven kacha papaya benefits is that it assists with digestion.
-Unripe papaya contains high amounts of digestive enzymes, which is better for digestion in comparison to ripe papaya.
+Unripe papaya contains high amounts of digestive enzymes, which are better for digestion in comparison to ripe papaya.

 Furthermore, the protein content present in the fruit ensures smooth digestion.
 Additionally, green papaya has laxative properties, which ensure regular bowel movements.

 Bad cholesterol is the root cause of various heart problems, such as heart attacks and strokes.
-However, one can lower their bad cholesterol level by including raw papaya into their diet.
+However, one can lower their bad cholesterol level by including raw papaya in their diet.

-Raw papaya being nutrient-dense fruit is rich in antioxidants which helps keep the arteries healthy by regular blood flow.
+Raw papaya, being a nutrient-dense fruit, is rich in antioxidants that help keep the arteries healthy by promoting regular blood flow.
 Furthermore, raw papaya also contains potassium, which helps lower blood pressure.

 It has vitamin C and antioxidants, which help reduce inflammation.
 Furthermore, fresh papaya is also rich in vitamin A, which decreases lung inflammation.